1860 civil conflict in Mount Lebanon and Damascus: Battle of Zahlé

-On 18 June, Druze forces under Khattar Imad's command and reinforced by Shia peasants and Sunni Sardiyah Bedouin cavalry from Hauran (3,000 men altogether) began their assault on Zahle, some of whose defenders were feuding among each other at the time of the attack.
+On 18 June, Druze forces under Khattar Imad's command and reinforced by Shia peasants and Sunni Sardiyya Bedouin cavalry from Hauran (3,000 men altogether) began their assault on Zahle, some of whose defenders were feuding among each other at the time of the attack.
 The Druze assault was well-planned according to accounts of the battle, with some of their forces attacking Zahle's well-defended eastern, southern and western sides, while Imad's contingent launched a surprise attack against the town from the north.
 The Zahalni had not concentrated their fortifications at Zahle's north because they expected that side of town to be safe due to the heavy Christian presence there.
 Furthermore, they were still expecting Karam's men to be arriving from the north side (they had not yet been notified of his troops' halt at Bikfaya).
 Imad disguised his contingent as Christians by adorning them with crosses and Christian flags taken from slain Christian fighters in previous battles.
 Thus, when Imad and his men approached Zahle from the north, its defenders enthusiastically welcomed them, believing them to be Karam's men.

 As Imad's Druze forces entered Zahle, they proceeded to burn down its northern neighborhoods.
 When Druze forces commanded by Isma'il al-Atrash saw the flames emanating from northern Zahle, they stormed the town.
 Within hours, Zahle was under Druze control.
 Zahle's residents panicked and fled the town for Metn, Keserwan and al-Sahil.
 By 19 June, the town was emptied of its inhabitants.
 The Christians suffered between 40 and 900 casualties, while the Druze and their allies suffered between 100 and 1,500 casualties.
-The Druze agreed beforehand not to loot Zahle, but the Sardiyah Bedouin tribesmen plundered the town, taking money, horses and jewellery.
+The Druze agreed beforehand not to loot Zahle, but the Sardiyya Bedouin tribesmen plundered the town, taking money, horses and jewellery.